uday96/EVA4-TSAI/S15/README.md

 ### Image Augmentation
 - **Resize**:
-	- Downscale the images to be able to traing for lower dimensions first.
+	- Downscale the images to be able to train for lower dimensions first.
 	- Applied on **bg**, **fg_bg**, **fg_bg_mask** and **fg_bg_depth**.
 - **RGBShift** & **HueSaturationValue**:
 	- Used to reduce the dependency on image colours for prediction.